139 Q&A Questions [Group, Funny & Deep]

 Workplace Q&A: 31 Layer-2 Questions for Teams

-Workplace Q&A prompts should connect coworkers without dragging anyone into private territory.
-LearnClash filtered every prompt against a work-safe filter that excludes salary, religion, politics, hiring bias, health status, and family planning.
-The remaining 31 prompts work for standups, retros, offsites, and onboarding.
-Each fits a 45-second LearnClash question timer.
+Good workplace prompts connect coworkers without pulling anyone into private territory.
+LearnClash ran all of them through a work-safe filter that drops salary, religion, politics, hiring bias, health status, and family planning.
+What’s left is 31 prompts built for standups, retros, offsites, and onboarding.
+Each one fits a 45-second LearnClash question timer.

 Figure 6: The work-safe filter.
 Useful discussion stays.
 Forced disclosure goes.

-Work Q&A has one core rule: connect to a work habit, never a private life detail.
-A great work prompt asks about a tool, a ritual, a small win, or a handoff.
-A bad work prompt asks someone to perform a personal life story for the team.
-The first builds collaboration.
-The second creates an HR risk.
+One principle governs all of it: anchor to a work habit, never a private-life detail.
+A strong work prompt asks about a tool, a ritual, a small win, or a handoff.
+A weak one pressures someone into performing a personal story for the entire team.
+The first quietly builds collaboration.
+The second is an HR risk waiting to happen.

 Use this set next to team building trivia when you want a warmer room before a scored round.
 For full activity formats beyond prompts, the virtual team building games guide pairs cleanly with the workplace Q&A list.
 For a hosted-format scored event, the 89-question party-trivia host script runs the same scoring shape.